Dhairyasheel Sambhajirao Mane

 Dhairyasheel Sambhajirao Mane (b 1981) is an Indian politician.
 He is elected to the Lok Sabha, lower house of the Parliament of India from Hatkanangale, Maharashtra in the 2019 Indian general election as a member of the Shiv Sena.

-He received 5,85,776 votes in the 2019 Indian general election.
+He received a total of 5,85,776 votes.

-His grandfather Rajaram Mane was a member of loksabha for 5 consecutive terms (1977 to 1991).
-He represented Ichalkaranji constituency and was member of Indian National Congress.
-Dhairyshil's mother Nivedita Mane was also an MP of Loksabha for two terms 1999 and 2004, representing Ichalkaranji constituency for Nationalist Congress Party.
+His grandfather Rajaram Mane was a member of Lok Sabha for 5 consecutive terms (1977 to 1991).
+He represented Ichalkaranji constituency and was a member of the Indian National Congress.
+Dhairyshil's mother Nivedita Mane was also an MP of Lok Sabha for two terms - 1999 and 2004, representing Ichalkaranji constituency for the Nationalist Congress Party.